-- 13. Economic conditions are comparatively good in Berlin Township and Delaware County.
+- 12. Economic conditions are comparatively good in Berlin Township and Delaware County.
 The current county unemployment rate in the county is 2.4%, with the state of Ohio at 3.6%.
 As of August, 2022, the Columbus housing market is ranked tenth in the nation based on the number of days it take to sell a home.
 Median income in the county (2020) is the state's highest at \$104,322 for household income and \$122,435 for family.
-Intel announced plans to construct semiconductor chip plants in New Albany, which promises to usher in thousands of jobs with an average salary of \$135,000, plus thousands more indirect jobs in surrounding areas. - 14.
+Intel announced plans to construct semiconductor chip plants in New Albany, which promises to usher in thousands of jobs with an average salary of \$135,000, plus thousands more indirect jobs in surrounding areas. - 13.
 The Polaris area has been a huge job and traffic generator.
-It has boosted Delaware County and the city of Columbus but continues to impact Berlin Township with school-related growth and increased traffic. - 15.
-In late 2020, the Berlin Business Park was zoned through two overlays, impacting just under 1,900 acres in the northern part of Berlin Township.
-The overlay will provide a variety of limited uses, depending on location, including light industrial, professional, search, office, commercial, and multi-family uses.
-Delaware County is moving forward with a sanitary sewer pump station near Lackey Old State and Del-Co is planning on constructing a water tower at the same location. - 16.
+It has boosted Delaware County and the city of Columbus but continues to impact Berlin Township with school-related growth and increased traffic. - 14.
 Township collector roads were built in the 1800s for farm-to-market use and are often too narrow for today's traffic.
-Some township collector roads have been widened and some key intersections have been improved, and narrow roads are considered part of the scenic character, as long as they are safe. - 17.
+Some township collector roads have been widened and some key intersections have been improved, and narrow roads are considered part of the scenic character, as long as they are safe. - 15.
 U.S. 23 is a major four-lane highway that is losing its ability to move through-traffic as it becomes a commercial frontage road.
-Access management principles that limit curb cuts can help prevent the deterioration of this important highway. - 18.
+Access management principles that limit curb cuts can help prevent the deterioration of this important highway. - 16.
 ODOT's Access Management Plan for U.S. 36/S.R.
-37 continues to guide future planning for the location of backage roads and signalized intersections. - 19.
+37 continues to guide future planning for the location of backage roads and signalized intersections. - 17.
 There is adequate potable water supplied by the Del-Co Water Company, but summertime lawn watering taxes its ability to maintain treatment and pressure.
-A year-round alternate-day watering ban was instituted in July 1999 and continues to be in effect. - 20.
-Except for a few locations where topography is a limiting factor, sanitary sewer service will eventually be available for the entire township.
-Sewer design densities are typically between 1.5 and 1.85 housing units per acre. - 21.
+A year-round alternate-day lawn watering ban was instituted in July 1999 and continues to be in effect. - Except for a few locations where topography is a limiting factor, sanitary sewer service will eventually be available for the entire township.
+Sewer design densities are typically between 1.5 and 1.85 housing units per acre. - 19.
 The Olentangy School system is adding approximately 1,000 new students every year.
 Regular levies are being passed for operations and new construction, but the pace of growth is an ongoing concern for the district.
 Olentangy maintains an excellent academic record for student proficiency test scores.
-Since the 2010 plan, Cheshire Elementary was completed on Gregory Road, Olentagy Berlin High School was completed on Berlin Station Road, and Berlin Middle School was completed just north of Cheshire Elementary.
-In addition, Shale Meadows Elementary was completed on North Road at Peachblow, and Berkshire Middle School was completed just east, in Berkshire Township on 3 Bs and K Road.
-Only two of these schools was referenced as future facilities in the previous plan.
+Since the 2010 plan, Cheshire Elementary was completed on Gregory Road, Olentangy Berlin High School was completed on Berlin Station Road, and Berlin Middle School was completed just north of Cheshire Elementary.
+In addition, Shale Meadows Elementary was completed on North Road at Peachblow, and Berkshire Middle School was completed just east, in Berkshire Township on 3 B's and K Road.
+Only two of these schools were referenced as future facilities in the previous plan.
+Elementary School 17 is under construction at the intersection of Piatt Road and Peachblow Road.